jakee417/jakee417.github.io/_posts/2025-03-28-harmonic-oscillators.md

 v_C + v_L = 0 \implies \boxed{\sum_{i=1}^{n}v_i = 0}
 $$

-And as before, we can show that the energy of the system is conserved:
+As before, we can show that the energy of the system is conserved:

 $$
 \begin{align*}